kxopa/ciREST/INSTALL.md

 # INSTALLATION

 Copy the following files to the corresponding directories in your CodeIgniter project's 'application' directory:

-* controllers/apiSample.php
+* controllers/api.php
-* core/REST_Controller.php
+* library/Webapi.php

-The file 'apiSample.php' in the 'controllers' directory is an optional example controller file that shows how to use the ciREST in your application.
+The file 'api.php' in the 'controllers' directory is an optional example controller file that shows how to use the ciREST in your application.